pecarprimoz/PP_CELTRA_GAME/README.md

  * Lanea Zimmerman, dirt tiles used in this game, also the moon and background
  * Buch @ https://opengameart.org/users/buch; the knight as the enemy

+### DISCLAIMER

+The tiles are under CC liscence, the knight and audio are public domain, so I am free to use it for my own purposes.